pslacerda/anotejs/README.md

 </div>
 <script type="module">
   import { Annotator, WORD_TOKENIZER } from "../dist/anote.js";

   Annotator.install({
     tokenizer: WORD_TOKENIZER,
     elem: document.getElementById("text"),

+    // Listen for aotation changes
     onUpdate(annotations) {
       console.log(annotations);
     },

+    // Act when token selection happens
     onSelected(label, selectionDone) {
       if (label) {
+        // get the previous label
         label = prompt("Label", label);
       } else {
-        label = prompt("Label");
+        // or set an entirely new annotation label = prompt("Label");
       }
-      selectionDone(label.trim());
+      // don't forget to notify that you already
+      // choose a label for the annotation selectionDone(label.trim());
+    },

+    // Listen for unselection events
+    onSelectionVanished() {
+      console.warn("No more selection");
     }
   });
 </script>